 I am also happy to review photo selections on request and offer guidance remotely via Skype and email to give in depth, constructive feedback.

 5/5: Neal Was Great!
 We took a small history of street photography!
 Then got to the streets to start practising.
 Neal Gave some great insights and we practised with many different mediums.
 I had tonnes of questions which he answered in depth, and we had a great conversation while walking

-Self Discovery through Street Photography Workshop at Stirling Photography Festival (3h)
+Self Discovery through Street Photography Workshop at Stirling Photography Festival, August 2019 (3h)

 5/5: I found the stories and personal experiences most useful.
 I find learning in this sort of environment can be quite hard to stay focused but the personal stories and experiences are really engaging and help me keep engaged.

 - R. Fyfe

 5/5: I thought Neal was an excellent presenter.
 Very calm, confident and knows his stuff.
 Was very tolerant of the questions the audience asked—even when those questions took a weird turn.
 The workshop left me feeling inspired for weeks afterwards.
 It really did.

 5/5: The workshop was very well structured and engaging.
 I appreciated thatit was catered to all levels, making the overall workshop and environment veryinclusive and educational.
 I’ve had many conversations with the attendees of the workshop and theyall praised and thanked you for the workshop you put on for us.